 Four weeks to go until the due date now!
 During the next few weeks, the weight of baby will shift downward relieving some of the shortness of breath associated with the upward growth of the uterus.
 While this can leave you feeling as if you have enough wind to run a marathon, the relief comes at a price.
 That marathon will be run to and from the bathroom.
 The downshift in weight leaves very little space for storage in the bladder.
 The fetus continues to collect fat with dimpling starting on knees and elbows.

 Multiple fetuses weigh about 5 pounds at this point.
 The average twin weighs five pounds five ounces at birth and is born between weeks 36 and 37.
 It will not be long now for the woman expecting multiples.

 Take this time to support your pregnant partner and rest.
 Next week is filled with more to-do lists so this week should be one of contemplation and sleep.
-It is important to remember these tips – all dads are nervous, baby poop is not toxic and spit-up is normal and non-lethal.
+It is important to remember these tips: all dads are nervous, baby poop is not toxic, and spit-up is normal and non-lethal.

 Understanding the signs of labor is important at this stage of pregnancy.
-Common signs of labor include abdominal weight shift, bloody show, breaking of the bag of waters, and change in cervix (effacement and dilation).
+Common signs of labor include abdominal weight shift, bloody show, breaking of the bag of waters, and change in the cervix (effacement and dilation).